New for 2026 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 How much can you borrow with a lifetime mortgage?

 The amount you can borrow with a lifetime mortgage depends on your property’s value and age.
-Generally, the older you are, the higher amount you can borrow.
-The exact loan-to-value (LTV) ratio will depend on the lender, but typically it ranges from 25% to 55% for those under 65 and 40%-60% for those above 65 years of age.
+Generally, the older you are, the higher the amount you can borrow.
+The exact loan-to-value (LTV) ratio depends on the lender, but it typically ranges from 25% to 55% for individuals under 65 and from 40% to 60% for those over 65.
 Additionally, some lenders may impose minimum or maximum borrowing restrictions.

 Is a lifetime mortgage right for you?

 Deciding whether or not a lifetime mortgage is right for you will depend on your individual circumstances.
-Before you decide, it’s essential to consider the advantages and disadvantages of this type of loan carefully and ensure that you understand all of the associated costs.
+Before you choose, carefully consider the advantages and disadvantages of this type of loan and ensure you understand all associated costs.
 You should also seek independent financial advice before taking out a loan.

 How does a lifetime mortgage work?

-A lifetime mortgage is a type of loan that is secured against your home.
-The loan amount is usually based on the equity in your property and how old you are.
+A lifetime mortgage is a loan secured against your home.
+The loan amount is usually based on the equity in your property and your age.
 When the loan is taken out, you do not have to make any repayments during your lifetime.
-Instead, the interest will be added onto the loan every year, and when you or your partner pass away or move into long-term care, the lender will be repaid from the sale of the house.
+Instead, the interest will be added onto the loan every year, and when you or your partner passes away or moves into long-term care, the lender will be repaid from the sale of the house.
 It’s important to remember that a lifetime mortgage may impact your entitlement to means-tested benefits.

 Santander UK plc.
 Registered Office: 2 Triton Square, Regent’s Place, London, NW1 3AN, United Kingdom.

 Remortgaging is often a last resort option when taking out a loan secured against your home.
-It helps to reduce the amount you owe and allows you to continue living in your home while paying off the mortgage over several smaller chunks of money.
+It helps reduce the amount you owe and allows you to continue living in your home while paying off the mortgage in smaller chunks.

-However, before agreeing to any remortgage deal, it is important to speak with an ERC (equity released council) member who can advise on all the potential implications, including early repayment charges or time restrictions tied into specific products.
+However, before agreeing to any remortgage deal, it is essential to speak with an ERC (Equity Release Council) member who can advise on all the potential implications, including early repayment charges or time restrictions tied to specific products.

 Registered Number 2294747.
 Registered in England and Wales. www.santander.co.uk.

-A lifetime interest-only mortgage is a popular type of loan for people 55 and older who want to stay in their homes while releasing extra funds that could be used for other purposes.
+A lifetime interest-only mortgage is a popular type of loan for individuals aged 55 and older who wish to remain in their homes while releasing additional funds for other purposes.

 There are two main types of lifetime interest-only mortgages available.
-The first is a conventional product in which individuals borrow money against part of their home and repay monthly until the agreed-upon loan is completed in full.
+The first is a conventional product in which individuals b

 Retirement can be an exciting milestone but also a time of financial worry if you’re unprepared.
 Fortunately, mortgage products from providers such as Santander aim to provide security and flexibility for those in later life.